rehmanshawon/nest-organogram-api/README.md

 # NestJS Employee Organogram API

-This is a sample NestJS project that implements an Employee Organogram API.
+This is the assessment NestJS project that implements an Employee Organogram API.
 The API provides endpoints for managing employee information in a hierarchical manner based on positions.

 ## Features